 Primary objective in wind turbine design is to maximize the aerodynamic efficiency, or power extracted from the wind.
 But this objective should be met by well satisfying mechanical strength criteria and economical aspects.
-In this video we will see impact of number of blades, blade shape, blade length and tower height on wind turbine design.
+In this article we will see impact of number of blades, blade shape, blade length and tower height on wind turbine design.

 As the number of blades in the wind turbine increases aerodynamic efficiency increases, but in a diminishing manner.
 When we move from 2 blades to 3 blades design efficiency gain is about 3%.
 But as we move from 3 blades to 4 blades design, efficiency gain is marginal.